Skip to content

 Stat: 11.6 million tourists visited the DR in 2025 — a national record — with a government target of 15 million by 2030

 The Dominican Republic's tourism trajectory, backed by World Bank data showing 5% GDP growth in 2024, supports long-term rental demand growth.
+The national gross rental yield sits at roughly 8.5% (Q1 2026).
 But supply is growing too.
 The winners will be well-located, well-managed properties — not just any condo with an Airbnb listing.

 Risk Factors to Consider